rocketweb-fed/module-ui-core/README.md

 ```

 ## Changes:
+- added rwSlider jQuery widget that can used to initialize Slick based product and banner carousels
+- refactored product and banner carousels (requires Weltpixel_OwlCarouselSlider module)
 - added Style Guide page that can be enabled/disabled via config
 - added product labels
 - added social sharing buttons on PDP